Science

 Read more

-Students must have a solid background in electronics, applied physics or equivalent, a minimum level of English B2, and the ability to work independently.
+Students must have solid knowledge at the bachelor's degree level in electronics, applied physics, or equivalent, a minimum B2 level of English, and the ability to work independently.

 Read more